leanderseige/steeringwheelarduino/README.md

 Following some excellent sources on the internet it was not too hard to build our own simple steering wheel.
 The most important sources were [@eglix](https://github.com/eglix)s videos on YT https://www.youtube.com/watch?v=OD7MRSHHSPQ and https://youtu.be/cj_OGSozPsY as well as his 3D models of gears and the holder: https://github.com/eglix/Projeler/tree/master/DIY_SIM_Wheel

 What we added on our own:
-* another steering wheel (five screws insead of six)
+* another steering wheel (five screws instead of six)
 * our own software
 * rubber band centering
 * a button for quick in-game calibration